The microbiome: the role of microbial communities in gastrointestinal disease

 - Evaluate metagenomic and metabolomic profiles of patients and pathogens for diagnosis, and identification of biomarkers, of disease.

 - Establish the usefulness of metagenomics and metabolomics to provide additional and novel information to inform public health interventions.

 - Generation of –‘omics’ derived biomarkers of infection, vulnerability or risk of relapse.

 Research Group Leader for

-Dr James McLauchlin
+Professor James McLauchlin